Albert Edelfelt: Portrait painting

-Edelfelt very early in his career became a master of portrait painting, which provided the major part of his income.
-"Portraits for the soup, paintings for the glory," he wrote in 1878, citing the Belgian artist Antoine Wiertz.
+Edelfelt, very early in his career, became a master of portrait painting, which provided the major part of his income.
+"Portraits for the soup, paintings for the glory", he wrote in 1878, citing the Belgian artist Antoine Wiertz.
 From 1880 onwards, he participated in the Paris Salon, and portraits were his major source of income.

 Each portrait he painted involved a lengthy process.
-He had a series of preparatory drawings with pencil and crayon, then with pastel colors, before making the final oil painting.
-Besides close attention to the expression of the model and the pose, he paid close attention to the surroundings of the subject, including books, pets or objects that could illuminate the personality of the subject.
+He created a series of preparatory drawings using pencil and crayon, followed by pastel colors, before completing the final oil painting.
+Besides paying close attention to the expression of the model and the pose, he also focused on the surroundings of the subject, including books, pets, or objects that could reveal the personality of the subject.

-While he painted portraits of influential and famous people such as Pasteur, many of his best portraits are not posed, but depict Finnish men and women in natural settings, in village life or at sea.
+While he painted portraits of influential and famous people, such as Pasteur, many of his best portraits are not posed but depict Finnish men and women in natural settings, including village life or at sea.

 Espagnolisme, Runeberg and religious art

-In April and May 1881, Edelfelt spent five weeks in Spain where he learned many new aspects of art and studied the phenomenon called espagnolisme, which is the impact that Spanish influences had on France starting from the 1830s.
-In Spain, Edelfelt also gained a deeper grasp of Gypsy culture and Orientalism which had always interested him.
+In April and May 1881, Edelfelt spent five weeks in Spain, where he learned many new aspects of art and studied the phenomenon called espagnolisme, which is the impact that Spanish influences had on France starting from the 1830s.
+In Spain, Edelfelt also gained a deeper grasp of Gypsy culture and Orientalism, which had always interested him.
 His most important picture from Granada is Gitana Dancing I, a genre portrait of a dancing Gypsy girl.

+In the 1890s, he became interested in illustrating poetry.
 Edelfelt admired the poet Johan Ludvig Runeberg, who was a friend of the family.
-The company of Runeberg had a lasting impact on Edelfelt, who from time to time turned to scenes from Finnish history in his paintings.
+The company of Runeberg had a lasting impact on Edelfelt, who occasionally drew inspiration from scenes in Finnish history for his paintings.
 Edelfelt went on to illustrate Runeberg's epic poem The Tales of Ensign Stål.

 Edelfelt also later dabbled in religious painting, and in his 1890 Christ and Mary Magdalene he set a biblical scene in the Finnish landscape, influenced by Kanteletar.